aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/api-reference-guide/inference/api-torch-neuronx-analyze.rst

    :keyword str compiler_workdir: Work directory used by
       |neuronx-cc|.
 This can be useful for debugging and/or inspecting
       intermediary |neuronx-cc| outputs

+   :keyword set additional_ignored_ops: A set of aten operators to not analyze.
+Default is an empty set.

+   :keyword int max_workers: The max number of workers threads to spawn.
+      The default is ``4``.

+   :keyword bool is_hf_transformers: If the model is a huggingface transformers model,
+      it is recommended to enable this option to prevent deadlocks.
+Default is ``False``.

+   :keyword bool cleanup: Specifies whether to delete the compiler artifact directories
+      generated after running analyze.
+Default is ``False``.

    :returns: A JSON like :class:`~Dict` with the supported operators and their count, and unsupported
       operators with the failure mode and location of the operator in the python code.